Drug interactions between chlorpheniramine / codeine and Methotrexate LPF Sodium

 Methotrexate LPF Sodium

-A total of 850 drugs (3855 brand and generic names) are known to interact with Methotrexate LPF Sodium.
+A total of 855 drugs are known to interact with Methotrexate LPF Sodium.

 - Methotrexate LPF Sodium is a member of the following drug classes: antimetabolites, antipsoriatics, antirheumatics, other immunosuppressants.